 It’s easy to let your pleasure slide.
 I know because I’ve done it.

 I lost my passion after becoming a mother.
 My husband looked like another mouth to feed.
 I had sex because I wanted to be a “good woman.”
-But by age 30, I felt like a wilted flower: dry, tired, and very unsexy.
-My partner looked the same.
+But by age 30, I felt like a wilted flower: dry, tired, and unsexy.
 I felt tense going to bed because I didn’t want to have “that fight about sex” again.
-When I did have sex, I felt relieved when it was over because I’d done my duty for the week and could finally relax.
+I felt relieved when it was over because I’d done my duty for the week and could finally relax and read by book.
 I was certain there was something wrong with me.

-You can feel confident, sexy, and alive with the partner you already have.
+You can feel confident, sexy, and alive no matter who you’re with.